-At the university's website, www.fullerton.edu, logon to your student portal and then logon to Titan Degree Audit for completing your G.E.
-Program.

-GENERAL EDUCATION

-General Education Requirements Certification Policy California Articulation Numbers (CAN) Goals of General Education General Education Course Requirements IGETC-certified transfer students are required to take 9 units of upper-division course work from Categories III.A.3., III.B.3., III.C.2. and IV with the following conditions:

-- No more than 6 units from any one category

-- No more than 6 units from any one department

-- No units from the department of student's major

-- Minimum of 3 units in cultural diversity if not met prior to transfer.
+- At the university's website, www.fullerton. edu, logon to your student portal and then logon to Titan Degree Audit to access personalized information regarding your G.E.
+Program. - IGETC-certified transfer students are required to take 9 units of upper-division course work from Categories III.A.3., III.
+B.3., III.C.2. and/or IV with the following conditions: - No more than 6 units from any one category - No more than 6 units from any one department - No units from the department of student's major - Minimum of 3 units in cultural diversity if not met prior to transfer.
 (Courses meeting this requirement are marked with a star )